Back to Blog

 How to Run a Proper CRM Evaluation (Not Just Watch a Demo)

 Demos are performed by people who do demos for a living.
 They show you the best-case workflow.
-A free trial shows you reality.
-Here's how to run a proper evaluation in two weeks.
+A guided trial with your own data shows more.
+Use the sequence below and set a duration that fits the complexity of your migration.

 Week 1: Try the outreach workflow.
 Set up a three-step email sequence.
 Send it to a test contact.
 Check how personalization tokens work, whether replies pause the sequence automatically, and whether the emails land in inbox or spam.
 This is the tool your consultants will use every day — it has to feel natural.